-Keeping hydrated is crucial for health and well-being, but many people do not consume enough fluids each day.
+Keeping hydrated is crucial for health and well-being, but many people do not consume enough fluids daily.

-Perhaps it is the ubiquitous nature of water that means drinking enough each day is not at the top of many people’s lists of priorities.
+Perhaps the ubiquitous nature of water means that drinking enough each day is not at the top of many people’s priorities.

 Fast facts on drinking water